 - TWO-IN-ONE DESIGN FOR USE AS A TEAKETTLE AND TEAPOT.
 For added versatility, remove the Kyoto’s stainless steel infuser and glass lid and boil water in the microwave – no need for a separate teakettle – then keep warm safely on the stovetop.
 The extra-wide opening makes it easy to clean up by hand, or wash safely in the dishwasher.

 - EXCEPTIONAL QUALITY AND HEALTH BENEFITS.
 Pure borosilicate glass stands above other teapot materials for health as well as beauty.
-With no glazes, cadmium, lead or other toxins sometimes found in other products, you’ll never worry about safety or off flavors or odors.
+You’ll never worry about safety or off flavors or odors.
 And the Kyoto’s sturdy stainless steel infuser will never rust, corrode, or discolor.